spatie/laravel-cookie-consent/README.md

 ## Using the middleware

-Instead of including `cookieConsent::index` in your view you could opt to add the provided `\Spatie\CookieConsent\CookieConsentMiddleware` to your kernel:
+Instead of including `cookieConsent::index` in your view you could opt to add the `Spatie\CookieConsent\CookieConsentMiddleware` to your kernel:

 ```php
 // app/Http/Kernel.php